data-architecture, data-governance, kafka, security, event-streaming, enterprise-architecture

 Organizations must verify the identity of data consumers (authentication) and control what data they can access (authorization).
 Common approaches include:

-OAuth 2.0 and OIDC for API-based sharing, allowing organizations to grant limited access without sharing credentials
+OAuth 2.0 and OIDC for API-based sharing, allowing organizations to grant limited access without sharing credentials.
+In 2025, Workload Identity Federation enables cross-cloud authentication without managing service account keys.

-Mutual TLS for service-to-service communication, ensuring both parties authenticate each other
+Mutual TLS (mTLS) for service-to-service communication, ensuring both parties authenticate each other with certificate-based verification

 API keys and tokens for simpler scenarios, though these require careful rotation and management

 Authorization typically uses role-based access control (RBAC) or attribute-based access control (ABAC).
-For example, a healthcare network might grant a partner hospital read access to specific patient records based on attributes like patient consent and treating physician.
+RBAC grants permissions based on predefined roles (e.g., "partner-org-reader"), while ABAC makes access decisions based on dynamic attributes like user department, data classification, time of day, or request context.
+For example, a healthcare network might grant a partner hospital read access to specific patient records based on attributes like patient consent, treating physician, and active care relationship.

 Data Masking and Encryption